TNANO Information for Authors

 7) Authors of accepted papers are invited to submit with the final version of a paper and an image or two for potential use in the journal color cover.
 The images should be accompanied by a one-sentence caption (for the cover) and a longer explanation, as would normally appear in a paper’s figures.

 A page charge form ($110/page) is sent to the authors of accepted papers with proofs, and the author is encouraged, whenever possible, to make a contribution to defray part of the publication cost.
-Authors will receive 100 free reprints if the charge is honored.
-A mandatory over-length page charge is imposed on all regular papers whose length exceeds 8 Transactions pages (up to 4 extra pages), including illustrations.
-This charge is $175 per page of each page over the first eight based on the final typeset length and not on manuscript length, and is a prerequisite for publication.
-Over-length Research Letters are not acceptable.
+A mandatory over-length page charge is imposed on all Regular Papers and Research Letters whose length exceeds 6 and 3 Transactions pages by up to 6 and 1 extra pages, respectively, including illustrations.
+This charge is $175 per page for each page over the first 6 and 3, respectively, based on the final typeset length and not on the manuscript length, and is a prerequisite for publication.